These are my top health secrets for maintaining better wellbeing and wellness, whilst being stuck inside during self-isolation.

 Drink warm drinks:

-You don’t always have to be in a studio to practice yoga and you don’t need to be a yogi to do yoga either.
-Simple movements at your work desk throughout the day, to recentre your breathing and balance your stress levels can be done by anyone, even if you have never done yoga before.
+You don’t always have to be in a yoga studio to practice yoga and now do you need to be a yogi to do it either.

 Try pushing your chair out from your desk and stretching your arms out to rest on your desk and then hang your head through your arms, keeping your back as straight as possible.
 This is a great stretch for posture and will help improve blood circulation to the brand when you have been sitting all day.